 Two-thirds of the Medical Staff eligible to vote who submit votes by e-mail or electronically, in the manner designated in the notice or electronic ballot, provided that a quorum of at least 10 percent of the Medical Staff Members eligible to vote submit votes on such amendments by e-mail or electronically.

-The organized Medical Staff can adopt Medical Staff Bylaws and amendments thereto in accordance with the voting requirements set forth above, and to propose them directly to the GB, but must first notify the Bylaws Committee and the MSEC, which shall have the right to review and provide its comments to the GB prior to its final review and approval.
+The organized Medical Staff can adopt Medical Staff Bylaws and amendments thereto in accordance with the voting requirements set forth above, and to propose them directly to the GB or authorized designee, but must first notify the Bylaws Committee and the MSEC, which shall have the right to review and provide its comments to the GB or authorized designee prior to its final review and approval.

-Amendments made to the Bylaws become effective when approved by the GB.
+Amendments made to the Bylaws become effective when approved by the GB or authorized designee.
 Up-to-date compendia of these Bylaws shall be available through a web-based Hospital platform.

 AMENDMENTS TO RULES AND REGULATIONS